vojcermak/open-compote/README.md

 # open-compot
-C# library for working with the Relic .sga archives.
+C# library for working with Relics .sga archives.

+# Disclaimer
+Not affiliated with Relic Entertainment or Sega.
+All rights belong to their respective parties.